Previous step: Designing a multi-tenant upgrade process.

-This page describes several common approaches to structuring roles and teams to secure a multi-tenant Octopus instance.
-Using the permissions system in Octopus you can configure internal team members with different roles who interact with tenants in different ways.
+This page describes several conventional approaches to structuring roles and teams to secure a multi-tenant Octopus instance.
+Using the permissions system in Octopus, you can configure internal team members with different roles who interact with tenants in different ways.
 You can also configure Octopus to provide access for your external customers.
 This page explores several of those roles for both internal and external parties.

 Toby is a member of the sales team and manages the relationships for several of your largest customers.
 In his role Toby:

-- is the main point of contact for specific tenants
+- The main point of contact for specific tenants.

-- manages the details/variables of specific tenants and keeps them up to date
+- Manages the details/variables of particular tenants and keeps them up to date.

 Firstly we will create a custom role with the permissions required to deploy releases into tenant environments.

 This role is loosely based on the built-in Project deployer role but removing the permissions to edit the project.